-While our choices are ¹free and 100% ours (i.e. we freely choose to do whatever we want) our ³wills are not.
+While our choices are ¹free and 100% ours (i.e. we freely choose to do what we want), our ³wills are not.
 Our wills are tied to our desires.

 To say it another way, our "chooser" is not broken but our "wanter" is.